stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

   $ oc label secret hypershift-operator-external-dns-credentials -n local-cluster cluster.open-cluster-management.io/backup=true
   ```

-### Enable on a HostedCluster
+### Enable the Hypershift add-on on MCE

-1. Install the HyperShift add-on.
-The cluster that hosts the HyperShift operator is the management cluster.
-This step uses the `ManagedClusterAddon` hypershift-addon to install the HyperShift operator on a managed cluster.
+The Hypershift add-on is required on the management cluster to install the Hypershift operator.
 The namespace will be the managed cluster on which you want to install the HyperShift operator on.
-In this case, we will use the MCE hub cluster, so we'll set `local-cluster` for this value:
+Again, we're using the MCE hub, `local-cluster`, in this guide:

     ```bash
     $ oc apply -f - <<EOF